yshahak/MoviesCenter/README.md

 Dependency Injection - Using [Koin](https://insert-koin.io/)

 ### Suggested improvements
--add Unit Test and Instrumented Test
+* add Unit Test and Instrumented Test
--use coroutines to handle network calls and save to DB in simple manner
+* use coroutines to handle network calls and save to DB in simple manner